readium/swift-toolkit/README.md

 Add the following `pod` statements to your `Podfile` for the Readium libraries you want to use:

 ```
-# Make sure the Readium repository is before the official CocoaPods CDN.
 source 'https://github.com/readium/podspecs'
 source 'https://cdn.cocoapods.org/'